3m3x/nmap-gf/README.md

 # Get it goin

-You'll need to create a bucket named `nmap-gf` first.
-This is where the deployed codebase will be stored.
+Run the deployment initialisation script to create a project and bucket for the code to live in:

+`$ ./deploy-init.sh`

 Then deploy the function: